-The Roman Triumphal Arch is located within the Archaeological Park of the Colosseum, this is an area where there are ancient sites.
-Because it is located on a public road , there is no need to purchase tickets to see the Arch.
+The Roman Triumphal Arch is located inside the Archaeological Park of the Colosseum, but because it is on the public road , there is no need to buy tickets to see it.

-It should be noted that unlike other arches found in Italy and other European countries, it is not possible to walk under the Arch of Constantine, as it is surrounded by protection.
-Of course, the protection of the monument does not prevent you from getting close enough to see the details of its design.
+It should be clarified that unlike other arches found in Italy and other European countries, it is not possible to walk under the Arch of Constantine, as it is surrounded by a protection.
+Even so, this does not prevent you from getting close enough to see the details of its design.

-How to get to the Arch of Triumph of Constantine
+How to get to the Triumphal Arch of Constantine

-The Arc de Triomphe is next to the Colosseum.
-There are several types of transportation that have stops near the Arch of Constantine, the exact area where it is located is Piazza del Colosseo.
+The Arc de Triomphe is next to the Colosseum and there are several types of transportation that have stops near the Arch of Constantine, specifically in Piazza del Colosseo.
 If you want to go to this monument, no matter where you are in the Italian capital, the ways to do it are:

 - Bus: take line 51, 75, 81, 85, 87 or 118, all can take you to Piazza del Colosseo.

-- Metro: the line you need to take is the B line, it takes you to the Colosseo stop.
+- Subway: the line you need to take is the B line, it takes you to the Colosseo stop.

-In case you decide to take the last mentioned means of transport, it is advisable to read my guide to the Rome Metro.
+In case you decide for the last mentioned means of transport, it is advisable to read my guide to the Rome Metro.

-Why visit the Arch of Triumph in Rome?
+Why visit the Arc de Triomphe in Rome?

-The Arch of Constantine is one of the most visited monuments in Rome, people from all over the world have been encouraged to visit it.
-The main reason why I encourage you to do the same is because of the architecture of the famous arch.
-It has an impressive height of 21 meters and a width of 25 meters.
+The Arch of Constantine is one of the most visited monuments in Rome.
+And the main reason why I encourage you to visit it is also for the architecture, as it has an impressive height of 21 meters and a width of 25 meters.

 Is it advisable to go to the Arc de Triomphe in Rome with children?

-Yes, it's a monument they are sure to enjoy seeing, especially if they are attracted to structures like these.
-Plus, they can walk safely in the area around the arch.
+Yes, it is a monument that they are sure to enjoy seeing and be impressed by.
+Besides, they can walk safely in the area around the arch.

-In case you want to do something on your vacation in the capital that is ideal for your children's ages, what do I recommend?
-Read another of my articles in which I tell you 10 things to do in Rome for kids.
+In case you want to do something on your vacation in the capital that is ideal for the ages of your children I recommend you to read another of my articles in which I tell you 10 things to do in Rome for kids.

-What to see at the Arc de Triomphe of Rome
+What to see at the Arc de Triomphe in Rome

-The structure of the Arch of Constantine is made up of various materials.
-The lower areas are made only with marble and the upper areas have bricks and details with marble blocks.
-Why were reused elements sought?
-At the time it was built, the decadence in Rome was high and the end of the empire was at hand.
+The structure of the Arch of Constantine is made of various materials: marble for the lower areas and bricks and details with marble blocks for the upper ones.
+The materials were reused because at the time it was built, the decadence in Rome was high and the end of the empire was looming.

-Despite the fact that it was created in the 3rd century, the Arch of Constantine is very well preserved, thanks to the restorations that have been carried out on it.
-It is also interesting that the materials have not been reused in other monuments that were built later.
+Although it was created in the third century, the Arch of Constantine is very well preserved, thanks to the restorations that have been made.

-Even today, seeing the Arch is a great experience, it blends in perfectly with the surroundings, as there are other similar places nearby.
-So do not visit the Arch quickly, I encourage you to spend a few minutes to observe the details.
+Even today, seeing the Arch is a great experience, so instead of visiting it quickly, I encourage you to spend a few minutes looking at the details.

 Read the inscription on the Arch

-On the face of the Arch of Triumph of Rome facing the Colosseum is an inscription, which tells you a lot about the empire and the emperor Constantine.
-For example, the term "divinely inspired" is used, a reminder that Constantine, unlike other emperors, supported Christianity.
+On the face of Rome's Arc de Triomphe facing the Colosseum is an inscription, and what it says tells you a lot about the empire and Emperor Constantine.
+For example, the term "divinely inspired" is used , this reminds you that Constantine, unlike other emperors, supported Christianity.

 - Liberator of the city.